Optimal Spread in Network Consensus Models: Introduction

 In this paper we will discuss a method that obtains an exact or approximate solution to (\ref{E:opt}) by introducing additional constraints in the problem that are based on properties of the underlying graph.
 Observing that a vertex cover of the graph with $C$ vertices is an optimal set for $K = C$, sets of cardinality $C$ or less can be assigned a ranking relative to it.
-Using the rank we define a class of optimal and near optimal sets $\mathnormal{L}_{\nu,C}$, where $\nu$, the minimum rank of sets in the class , will give a measure of the quality of the approximation.
-When $m<K$, the class contains the exact solution.
-Thus to solve the problem for $K < C$, we choose a collection of sets $\mathbf{S}\subset \mathnormal{L}_{\nu,C}$.
+Using the rank (introduced in section \ref{S:optnopt}), we define a class of optimal and near optimal sets $\mathnormal{L}_{\nu,C}$, where $\nu$ is the minimum rank of sets in the class.
+Here we consider $\nu$ as a measure of the quality of the approximation.
+To solve the problem for $K < C$, we choose a collection of sets $\mathbf{S}\subset \mathnormal{L}_{\nu,C}$.
 Each set in $\mathbf{S}$ has cardinality $m$-- where $m$ is the minimum cardinality of sets in $\mathnormal{L}_{\nu,C}$.
+Note that the exact solution is in $\mathnormal{L}_{\nu,C}$ if $m< K < C$.
 The output of this method is the best set that results from a greedy extension of each set in $\mathbf{S}$, to a set of cardinality $K$.
-The method requires the determination of sets of cardinality $m$ each of pre-determined quality $\nu$.
-When $F$ has elemental curvature $\kappa$ (\cite{Wang}), one can answer the questions, given $\nu$, what must $m$ be and conversely given $m$ what $\nu$ is achievable?
+The method requires the determination of sets of cardinality $m$ each of pre-determined quality $\nu$ and the computational effort involved as discussed in section \ref{S:effort} is $O(N^{m+3})$.
+We assume that $m \ll K$ so a natural question is given $m$ what quality $\nu$ can be expected?
+Conversely given a required solution quality $\nu$, what $m$ is needed?